by Jennifer McQuiston

 The first half of the tale was spent uncovering the truths of the night before and fans of romance might find themselves wanting more scenes between James and Georgette but it moved at a fast pace and I found it entertaining.

-The second half of the books deals with the discoveries they made and has some twists and turns that kept me reading into the wee hours.
+The second half of the book deals with the discoveries they made and has some twists and turns that kept me reading into the wee hours.

 Never miss a post by adding Caffeinated to your Inbox